Outsourced-Logic/Skipper/README.md

 <h1>What is Skipper?</h1>

 Skipper is an open-source and creator-friendly browser extension that automatically interacts with 'skip ad' buttons when they are present on a website.
-This enhances accessibility on platforms like YouTube by allowing users with disibilities to minimize repetitive manual interaction with their device.
+This enhances accessibility on platforms like YouTube by allowing users with disibilities to minimize repetitive manual interactions with their device.
 Skipper is not designed, intended, or marketed as an ad-blocker or ad-avoidance software of any kind.

 In the future, we plan to increase our website support and add additonal accessiblity features to Skipper; this is just the start!